stevenmahabir/WebProgrammingPt2/README.md

 ---

-**Note**: This project was created as part of a college assignment for Sheridan College.
+**Note**: This project was created as part of a college assignment.